Lawyer Raymond Nesbitt explains what a Spanish NIE number is, who needs it, and how to get one. Contact our law firm to

 - It’s fast.
-We can apply for a NIE number and usually attain it within 3 working days.
+We can apply for a NIE number.
 We can then scan and email you your assigned tax number.
 For an extra fee, we can post you the original certificate.

 - It’s cheap.
 Hiring us will be significantly cheaper than flying over to Spain and doing all the legwork yourself!